Updated September 17, 20255 min read

 • Water and food

-• Flashlight
+• Flashlight and extra batteries

 • First aid kit

-• Power cords and charger
+• Power cords, a power bank and charger

-• Whistle
+• Whistle to signal for help

-• Moist towelettes
+• Moist towelettes and basic personal hygiene products

 • Garbage bags